2025-26 college football bowl confidence and playoff picks: Optimal rankings

 SportsLine's computer model has revealed its 2025-26 college football bowl confidence picks and predictions

-Three 2025-26 college football bowl games in the books, but some bowl confidence pools remain open as there are more than 30 matchups remaining to make college football bowl picks on this season.
-The two biggest spreads are in the CFP first round as Oregon is favored by 21 points over James Madison, while Ole Miss is a 17.5-point favorite over Tulane.
-While putting faith in big favorites is a part of just about everyone's college football bowl confidence strategy, correctly predicting a couple upsets can give you a big edge in any football pools.
+Four 2025-26 college football bowl games in the books, but some bowl confidence pools remain open as there are more than 30 matchups remaining to make college football bowl picks on this season.
+The two biggest spreads are in the CFP first round as Oregon is favored by 21.5 points over James Madison, while Ole Miss is a 17.5-point favorite over Tulane, with both games taking place on Saturday, Dec.
+20. While putting faith in big favorites is a part of just about everyone's college football bowl confidence strategy, correctly predicting a couple upsets can give you a big edge in any football pools.

 Anticipated matchups outside of the CFP include Penn State vs. Clemson (-3.5), Vanderbilt (-5.5) vs. Iowa, Georgia Tech vs. BYU (-4.5), Tennessee vs. Illinois (+2.5) and Michigan vs. Texas (-7.5).
 The Wolverines will operate under interim head coach Biff Poggi after dismissing Sherrone Moore.
 Before making any college football predictions for bowl season, be sure to see the latest college football bowl confidence picks from SportsLine's proven model.